barryceelen/wp-hide-show-password/README.txt

 **Suggested reading:** ["a compendium of why and how to show passwords and what’s coming next"](http://www.lukew.com/ff/entry.asp?1941) by Luke Wroblewski.

-= Options =

-A settings section is added to the 'General Settings' page.
-You can select between toggling password visibility via an icon in the password field (default) or via a checkbox below the password field.

-= Translations =

-The default setting of toggling the password via an icon in the password field does not require translation as no text will be visible to the user.
-If you select the option of toggling the password via a checkbox, the following translations are included:

-* Dutch
-* German

 = Github =

 Fork me on [Github](https://github.com/barryceelen/wp-hide-show-password).